Air Flow Issues with Exhaust and Intake Ports

 In one of the outlets we keep having water collect in it.
 It shorts out the system and makes it run constantly so we have to unplug it when not in use.
 We use a humidifer in the room do you think that is the cause?
 We have checked in the attic for any water leaks none found.
 Please help Sarah in Pea Ridge

-If it is that consistent then it is usually condensation.
-The vacuum pipe is going from extreme temperatures in the basement or attic, or where ever.
-Insulating the outside of the pipe can help decrease this, and the more insulation the better.
+The consistency of the issue indicates condensation in the pipeline.
+The vacuum pipe is going from extreme temperatures in the basement, attic or where ever the pipe is located.
+Insulating the outside of the pipe can help decrease condensation, the more insulation the better.

 Wiring a 110 Volt Inlet